DEBBY0233/Capstone-Project/README.md

 The primary source of Data used is sales data csv this is an open source data which was downloaded from canvas under LITA class assignment.

 ### TOOLS USED
-- Microsoft Excel for Data Cleaning, Analysis and Visualization.
+- Microsoft Excel [download here](https://www.microsoft.com)for Data Cleaning, Analysis and Visualization.
 - SQL - Structure Query Language for Querying of Data.
 - Github - for Portfolio Building